William A. Chanler: Family and early life

 Born in Newport, Rhode Island, Chanler was third son of John Winthrop Chanler (1826–1877) of the Stuyvesant family and Margaret Astor Ward (1838–1875) of the Astor family.
 Through his father, he was a great-great-great-great-great-grandson of Peter Stuyvesant and a great-great-great-great-grandson of Wait Winthrop and Joseph Dudley.
 Through his mother, he was a grandnephew of Julia Ward Howe (1819–1910), John Jacob Astor III (1822–1890), and William Backhouse Astor, Jr. (1829–1892).

 Chanler had ten brothers and sisters, including the politician Lewis Stuyvesant Chanler and the artist Robert Winthrop Chanler.
 His younger sister Margaret Livingston Chanler served as a nurse with the American Red Cross during the Spanish–American War.
 William's older brother Winthrop Astor Chanler served in the Rough Riders in Cuba and was wounded at the Battle of Tayacoba.
 His eldest brother John Armstrong "Archie" Chanler married novelist Amélie Louise Rives.
 His older sister Elizabeth Astor Winthrop Chanler married author John Jay Chapman.

 Chanler and his siblings became orphans after the death of their mother in December 1875 and their father in October 1877, both to pneumonia.
 The children were raised at their parents' Rokeby Estate in Barrytown, New York.
 John Winthrop Chanler's will provided $20,000 a year for each child for life (equivalent to $470,563 in 2018 dollars), enough to live comfortably by the standards of the time.

 Education

 Chanler attended St. John's Military Academy in Ossining, New York, then Phillips Exeter Academy in Exeter, New Hampshire, and Harvard University, which he left on his twenty-first birthday in 1888, after he completed his sophomore year.
-While a student there he was elected to the Porcellian Club.
+While a student there he was a member of Delta Kappa Epsilon and elected to the Porcellian Club.
 Harvard later awarded him an honorary master's degree in 1895.